luca-Serena/Lunes-blockchain/README.md

 Output of this tests can be found in `./outputs` directory with the name: `test-51-H.txt` with **H** the value of the attacker's hashrate.

+##Selfish mining
+Also here the execution will run 100 times the main simulation using an increasing value of the hashrate of an attacker

+Output of this tests can be found in `./outputs` directory with the name: `test-selfish-H.txt` with **H** the value of the attacker's hashrate.

+#DOS
+The execution is divided into epochs, each one last the same number of steps as the time to live for messages.
+In every epoch a victim node is chosen and it's evaluated the percentage of nodes among the honest ones that manage to receive a message.

+Output of this tests can be found in `./outputs` directory with the name: `test-dos-H.txt` with **H** the percentage of malicious nodes in the network.

 #### Tests

 51% attack has been tested both with 9 pools (whose overall hashrate is 82,7%) and without any pool.
-The results slightly differ, in the no pools configuration the number of succeded attacks is higher.
-Then the attack can be tested with a different
+The pools are dealt as nodes with a very high hashrate, that represent what in the real life are groups of miners who put together their computing power in order to have a better chance to mine a node.
+The results between the two configuration slightly differ, in the no pools configuration the number of succeded attacks is higher.
+Then the attack can be tested with different network topologies and with a different number of nodes and edges.

-selfish mining has also been tested both with 9 pools and with no pools.
-The results are simular but in the no pools configuration the number of succeded attacks is slightly higher
+Selfish mining has also been tested both with 9 pools and with no pools.
+The results are simular but in the no pools configuration the number of succeded attacks is slightly higher.

-dos attack has been tested with both probabilistic broadcast and dandelion as transaction dissemination protocol.
-It turned out that the used gossip algorithm is not a factor for the outcome of the test.
+DoS attack has been tested with the proposed gossip algorithms.
+It turned out that Dandelion is much more prone to the attack with respect to the other protocols.
+However using the fail-safe machanism of Dandelion++ it's possible to reach the broadcast coverage levels.

 ## Contacts